-List only the following expenses on Worksheet A-6, Line 28:
+List only the following expenses on Work-sheet A-6, Line 28:

-- · Hawaii estate and transfer tax. - Amortizable bond premium on bonds acquired before October 23, 1986. - Certain unrecovered investment in an annuity (IRC section 72(b)(3)).
-For details, see federal Publication 575, Pension and Annuity Income. - Impairment-related work expenses of a handicapped person.
+- Gambling losses, but only to the extent of gambling winnings that were reported on federal Form 1040, line 21. - Hawaii estate and transfer tax. - Amortizable bond premium on bonds acquired before October 23, 1986. - Certain unrecovered investment in an annuity (IRC section 72(b)(3)).
+For details, Page 20 see federal Publication 575, Pension and Annuity Income.

+• Impairment-related work expenses of a handicapped person.